-- □ No - □ Yes and every finding of guilt is disclosed in the Appendix.

-Section B1 - List of Misconduct (which includes incompetence)

-- 1. An act of misconduct as a member of a health profession as defined in the Regulated Health Professions Act, 1991. - 2.
-An act of misconduct as a member of a regulated profession as defined in the Fair Access to Regulated Professions and Compulsory Trades Act, 2006. - 3.
-An act of misconduct under any other scheme governing a profession, occupation or commercial activity, including a scheme a person is not required to participate in in order to practice or engage in the profession, occupation or activity.

-I declare that the information I have provided in this form (including any information in the Appendix to Form A) is true and complete.

-Print first and last name
+A) 10 nswer "No' ' if the finding of guilt: (a) elating to an act of misconduct liste) resulted in a suspension that ende ult in a suspension and the finding o ed more than five years ago, No Yes and every finding o f guilt is disclosed in the Appendix.
+Se ection B1 - List of Misconduct (which h includes incompetence) 1. misconduct as a member s Act, 1991. of a health profession as defined in the Regulated Health 2.
+2. An act of misconduct as a member of a regulated profession as defined in the Fair Access to Regulated Professions and Compulsory Trades Act, 2006.
+3. An act of misconduct under any other scheme governing a profession, occupation or commercial activity, including a scheme a person is not required to participate in in order to practice or engage in the profession, occupation or activity. the information I have p true and complete. rovided in this form (including any information in the Appendix Print first and last name Signature Date (day/month/year)